 Choosing the right partner is important.
 Your dance teacher might be fantastic at samba but utterly terrible for doubles tennis.
 Your best friend could be great to go hillwalking with but the last person you’d select for a table quiz.

 Why should it be any different when it comes to running your business?
 From the electricity supplier to the internet provider and everything in between, you’ll want to be sure each relationship is working just right.
-Sometimes you’ll need guidance, like with your equity plan management, and that’s when you talk to the experts.
+Sometimes you’ll need guidance, like with your stock plan management, and that’s when you talk to the experts.

 1. The human element and a guiding hand there when you need it